Chegeek/onoendi/README.md

 # ONOENDI
 GPS Tracker Arduino Based, this is normally Geo Location until now, there is no special function.
-Built from shield by shield but not using GSM shield, I mean this way is alternative that I have:
+Built from shield by shield but not using GSM shield, I mean this way is alternative that I have:<br>
-1. Arduino UNO R3, when I was built in my 1st test
+1. Arduino UNO R3, when I was built in my 1st test<br>
-2. W5100 Wiznet Ethernet Shield
+2. W5100 Wiznet Ethernet Shield<br>
-3. Of course we need GPS shield, I'm using ublox neo-6m gps
+3. Of course we need GPS shield, I'm using ublox neo-6m gps<br>
-4. Small 3G Router, will hack the board (OS can be using Open-WRT)
+4. Small 3G Router, will hack the board (OS can be using Open-WRT)<br>
 5. 3G Modem GPRS/CDMA

 ### Features